Deploying with Docker¶

 docker container exec -it govready-q bash python3.6 manage.py test guidedmodules

-The functional tests run a headless Chromium web browser session and we have not yet figured out how to get this to work in our Docker container.
+The functional tests run a headless Chromium web browser session.
+We welcome assistance figuring out how to get this to work in our Docker container.
 Chromium’s process isolation capabilities seem to require special system privileges (i.e.

 docker run --privileged --cap-add SYS_ADMIN) or Chromium command-line flags (